 Not everyone is cut to do research, however.
 Many people interested in aging that contact me, in fact, already have careers in completely different areas.
 But even if you cannot become a researcher there are many other ways you can help.
 Provided you have the means, of course, another straightforward way to help is by funding research on aging via charitable donations or venture capital investments.
 A word on how scientific funding works may be in order...

-Another major source of research funding (more specifically R&D) are private companies, and important scientific advances have been driven by industry.
+Another major source of R&D funding are private companies, and important scientific advances have been driven by industry.
 Very few breakthroughs in the field of aging have emerged from private companies, however.
 One key reason is that, since companies are driven by profit, they need to invest in projects that will provide a product in the short-term.
 Therefore, most companies are by and large reluctant to fund projects that will take a long time to yield a return for their investment.
 Some companies indeed focus on aging, but these often focus on specific short-term applications--again applications derived from caloric restriction research are one example--not normally on the long-term goal of curing aging.

 Another important way you can contribute to accelerate progress in gerontology is by advocating research on aging and life-extension (and even biomedical research in general).
 This does not require great funds or any particular expertise, though I guess becoming familiar with major findings in biogerontology may help.
-Public support and appreciation is essential for research on aging to progress faster and for funding to increase.
+Public support and appreciation is essential for research on aging to progress faster and for government funding and private investment to increase.
 Legislation aimed at hindering scientific research, for example in stem cell research, will slow progress and must be opposed.
 Likewise, the potential of studying the science of aging must be understood and many of the misconceptions surrounding it must be put to rest.
 This is, in fact, one of the reasons I created senescence.info.
 By helping spread the message that aging is a problem that can and should be tackled, by raising awareness to the idea that aging itself can be cured, you will help move us closer to a cure of aging.
 "Big ideas, small steps."